Search

 Befriending Service

-The St Catherine’s Befriending Service supports people with an incurable condition and their loved ones in their own homes by offering:
+The St Catherine’s Befriending Service supports people with life-shortening illnesses and their loved ones in their own homes, and offers companionship while providing respite breaks for carers.

-Befrienders visit for up to four hours each week, providing companionship and social interaction; the chance to take part in hobbies or outings; and giving carers the opportunity to take a break.
-This can simply be for some ‘me time’ which is vital when working as a carer, but also so they can carry out important jobs such as visiting the doctor or dentist themselves.
+Befrienders visit for up to four hours each week, providing companionship and social interaction; the chance to take part in hobbies or outings; and giving carers the chance to take a break or see friends and family, or to enable them to carry out tasks such as shopping and attending appointments.

 It’s important to note that befrienders do not carry out any personal care, moving or handling or domestic duties.
-The role is not intended to replace any nursing or domiciliary care services – but has a focus on supporting patient and loved ones’ emotional well-being, which in turn can improve physical health.
+The role is not intended to replace any nursing or domiciliary care services, but has a focus on supporting patient and loved ones’ emotional well-being.

 We match volunteers to a person’s needs and interests